 Goreme Cappadocia Kapadokya, Turkey Travel Guide

 Dolmuş routes connect Goreme to neighboring towns like Ürgüp, Avanos, Nevşehir, and Ortahisar, that are the main tourist and residential centers.
-The Goreme Otogar (bus station) serves as the main hub for dolmuş services in Goreme.
+The Goreme Otogar (bus station) serves as the main hub for dolmuş provisions in Goreme.

 Dolmuş offer a convenient and budget-friendly method for discovering the various towns around Goreme.